jadabower/DataStructuresTutorial/2-linkedList.md

 The `AddLast(value)` method of the Linked List class adds a value to the back of the Linked List.
 The way it does this is by:
 1. Creating a new node with the given `value` as it's `Value`.
-2. Making the new node point to the current Tail of the Linked List as the `Previous` node.
+2. Making the new node point to the current `Last` of the Linked List as the `Previous` node.
-3. Making the current Tail point to the new node as the `Next` node.
+3. Making the current tail point to the new node as the `Next` node.
-4. Changing the Tail to point to the new node.
+4. Changing the `Last` to point to the new node.

 To use the AddLast method, simply create a Linked List, and call the method on it with whatever value you would like to add to the front of the list: